arkku/vim-plugin-collection/README.md

 [vim-sexp](https://github.com/guns/vim-sexp) adds various functions and mappings for "S-expressions", for use in `Lisp`, `Scheme`, `Clojure`, etc.
-Unfortunately, some of those mappings are rathe un-vimlike, so there is a supplementary plugin [vim-sexp-mappings-for-regular-people](https://github.com/tpope/vim-sexp-mappings-for-regular-people/) which adds more vim-like mappings.
+Unfortunately, some of those mappings are rather un-vimlike, so there is a supplementary plugin [vim-sexp-mappings-for-regular-people](https://github.com/tpope/vim-sexp-mappings-for-regular-people/) which adds more vim-like mappings.